-At IRWD's Strategic Planning Workshop held in July 2017, staff presented an analysis of the Syphon Reservoir Improvement Project that quantified the benefits and financial aspects of the project.
-Extensive progress and project development have occurred since then, providing staff the information needed to update the assumptions data used in the previous analysis, along with the identification of new data and criteria.
+At IRWD's Strategic Planning Workshop held in July 2017, staff presented an analysis of the Syphon Reservoir Improvement Project that quantified the costs and benefits of the project.
+Extensive progress and project development have occurred since then, providing staff the information needed to update the assumptions data used in the 2017 analysis, along with the identification of new data and criteria.
 Staff has incorporated the latest data and information into the previously completed analysis and has performed an updated project analysis, which will be presented to the Board.